Snow Creek Falls

 Mariposa County, California, United States

 At the 5000 foot mark, where Snow Creek Falls proper begins, the creek plunges down seven distinct steps, with the upper drops falling more vertically and the lower tiers taking on more of a sliding horsetail form.
 The second and largest tier produces a waterwheel of substantial size during the spring, and were it more easily accessible it might be known as well as those seen at LeConte and Waterwheel Falls along the Tuolumne River further to the north.
-The total drop of the formation is around 600 feet.
+Based on lidar data the total drop of the formation is approximately 715 feet.
 We should also note that the USGS Half Dome quadrangle marks Snow Creek Falls as occurring at roughly 5240 feet.
 We have not seen any evidence to suggest that there are legitimate sections of the falls above the 5000 foot level, so this appears to be more a generic mapping error than anything else.

 Snow Creek is among the largest tributaries of Yosemite Valley and its substantial drainage basin allows it to flow with immense force and consistency through the spring and early summer months.
 However, like Yosemite Creek to the west, because the basin is composed of almost entirely solid granite bedrock, Snow Creek will usually dry out entirely by the end of August (if not earlier) despite being fed by a large lake at its headwaters.

 Snow Creek Falls is the Official name of this waterfall.

 Snow Creek was officially named in or before 1896, before which it had been known as both Dome Creek - which led John Muir to call the falls Dome Cascade - and Glacier Brook.
 The Native American name for this waterfall was not recorded by any of those who were credited with discovering Yosemite Valley.

 Coordinates: Unknown Elevation: 5000 feet USGS Map: Yosemite Falls 7 1/2"